adxze/WarpPlatform/README.md

 ## About

-WarpPlatform is a 2D platformer where you unlock new movement abilities and navigate levels using teleportation mechanics.
+TelePlatform is a 2D platformer where you unlock new movement abilities and navigate levels using teleportation mechanics.
 Players progress through stages by mastering abilities like double jumping, wall jumping, dashing, and sliding while using strategic teleportation between portals to solve platforming challenges.
 <br>

 ## Key Features